Aniwax/iBrus-fuzzy-front-end/Research articles explored/README.md

 A similar field or technique that face similar computation problem is [ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)).
 It’s a technique in rendering to generate better and more authentic images.

 It’s similar calculation with boolean because when a beam of light meets the 3D geometry, depends on the light is inside or on or outside of geometry, the rendering image looks different.

+## Miscellaneous

+Another option to power the speed of calculation is using neural network.
+[This paper](./Sharma_CSGNet_Neural_Shape_CVPR_2018_paper.pdf) proposed a neural net to do constructive solid geometry.
+But the comparison between this approach with current popular approach on mesh boolean is lacking.